csinva/csinva.github.io/_notes/neuro/comp_neuro.md

 ## nlp / fMRI

+- Mapping Brains with Language Models: A Survey ([Karamolegkou et al. 2023](https://arxiv.org/abs/2306.05126))

 - interpreting brain encoding models
   - [Brains and algorithms partially converge in natural language processing](https://www.nature.com/articles/s42003-022-03036-1#Sec9) (caucheteux & king, 2022)
     - best brain-mapping are obtained from the middle layers of DL models
     - whether an algorithm maps onto the brain primarily depends on its ability to predict words context